EDesignLabs/robin-review/README.md

 Robin Reveiw
 ============
-A collaborative feedback platform.
+Robin Review exchanges small chunks of a larger text for realtime peer editing and aggregates feedback for learner reflection.
 Robin Review was made with Meteor framework.

 Installation
 ============